inpsyde/vip-composer-plugin/README.md

-### Cheat-sheet
+### Options Cheat-Sheet

-- `--local` - To build the local environment
+- `--local` - Tell the command to build the local environment
-- `--deploy` - To prepare the files and folders for production and commit any change to VIP Go GitHub repo, that is at any effect deploying the website.
+- `--deploy` - Tell the command to prepare the files and folders for production and commit any change to VIP Go GitHub repo, that is at any effect deploying the website.

-- `--git-url` - Set the Git remote URL to pull from and pull to.
-When `--local` is used, this is relevant only if `--git` or ``--push` are used as well.
+- `--git-url` - Set the Git remote URL to pull from and push to.
+When `--local` is used, this is relevant only if `--git` or `--push` are used as well.
-- `--branch` - Set the Git branch to pull from and pull to.
-When `--local` is used, this is relevant only if `--git` or ``--push` are used as well.
+- `--branch` - Set the Git branch to pull from and push to.
+When `--local` is used, this is relevant only if `--git` or `--push` are used as well.
-- `--git` - Build Git mirror, but no push.
+- `--git` - Build Git mirror folder, but do not push.
 To be used in combination with `--local.` Ignored if `--deploy` is used.
-- `--push` - Build Git mirror and push.
+- `--push` - Build Git mirror and push it.
 To be used in combination with `--local.` Ignored if `--deploy` is used.
 - `--sync-dev-paths` - Synchronize local dev paths.
-To be used as only option.
+To be used as the only option.
 - `--update-wp` - Force the update of WordPress core.
-To be used alone or in combination with `--local.` Ignored if `--deploy` is used.
+To be used as the only option or in combination with `--local.` Ignored if `--deploy` is used.
 - `--skip-wp` - Skip the update of WordPress core.
 To be used in combination with `--local.` Ignored if `--deploy` is used.
 - `--update-vip-mu-plugins`  - Force the update of Vip Go MU plugins.
-To be used alone or in combination with `--local.` Ignored if `--deploy` is used.
+To be used as the only option or in combination with `--local.` Ignored if `--deploy` is used.
 - `--skip-vip-mu-plugins` - Skip the update of Vip Go MU plugins.
 To be used in combination with `--local.` Ignored if `--deploy` is used.